-Blue is sometimes a good color for eye shadow, but never for foundation.
+Blue is the third of three primary colors in an additive color model.
+The "B" in RGB.
+More is sometimes a good color for eye shadow, but never for foundation.

 I thought this shot would be awesome with the smoky background, back lit hair and red columns framing Scott, but I don’t think even my Photoshop skills could fix that zebra stripe, skin disease across his head.